 For rural areas; self employment and wage labour are the dominant form of employment with little regular movement.
 Bulk of decline in agriculture employment and increase in non-ferm employment is due to the exit of the workers in household owning less than 1 hectare of land of the entire increase in non-farm employment, during 1999-2000, in rural areas of 16 million by principle, status nearly 50% (8 million) was in the form of self employment.
 Major part of increase is accounted by manufacturing (3.5 mn), trade and hotel (4 mn) transport and communication (1.8 mn) and construction (5 million).
-As far as casual employment of 5 millions is concerned it is almost entirely due to increase in casual employment, trade and hotel accounted for 0.96 million, manufacturing 0.67 million, transport and communication 0.53 million and personal services acounted for 0.5 million.
+As far as casual employment in construction followed by manufacturing and minning of the three million regular employment, trade and hotel accounted for 0.96 million, manufacturing 0.67 million, transport and communication 0.53 million and personal services acounted for 0.5 million.